Spoje-NET/PHP-Realpad-Takeout/README.md

 # Realpad Takeout API Client for PHP

-//for real estate developer IT / reporting departments, integrators, and other 3rd parties//
+*for real estate developer IT / reporting departments, integrators, and other 3rd parties*

 This document describes how to use the Realpad Takeout API to back up the data stored in the system.
 Both structured data (such as lists of customers, deals, etc) and files uploaded to the